BOBO1997/libs_qrem/README.md

 There are 4 different classes that support 4 different QREM methods.

-1. `QREM_Filter_1`: Apply inverse matrix for the vector elements in subspace + correct the vector by "delta" + SGS algorithm.
+1. `QREM_Filter_1`: Apply inverse matrix for the vector elements in subspace + correct the vector by adding a correction vector "delta" which is approximated through the solution of Lagrange multiplier + apply SGS algorithm.
-2. `QREM_Filter_2`: Apply inverse matrix for the vector elements in subspace + run `scipy.optimize.minimize` + SGS algorithm.
+2. `QREM_Filter_2`: Apply inverse matrix for the vector elements in subspace + run `scipy.optimize.minimize` to find the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
-3. `QREM_Filter_3`: Method by Mooney et al. + SGS algorithm.
+3. `QREM_Filter_3`: Method by Mooney et al. + apply SGS algorithm.
-4. `QREM_Filter_4`: Apply inverse matrix for the vector elements in subspace + solve least norm problem + SGS algorithm.
+4. `QREM_Filter_4`: Apply inverse matrix for the vector elements in subspace + apply the solution of least norm problem to compute the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.

+where SGS algorithm is the algorithm proposed by [Smolin, Gambetta, Smith, 2012](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.070502).

 ## Examples